AI4Science-WestlakeU/CL_DiffPhyCon/README.md

 # Dataset and checkpoints
 ## Dataset
-The checkpoints and test datasets of our CL-DiffPhyCon on both tasks (1D Burgers and 2D smoke) can be downloaded in [link](https://drive.google.com/drive/folders/1moLdtqmvmAU8FoWt6ELWOTXT0tPuY-qJ).
-To run the following training and inference scripts locally, replace the path names in the following scripts by your local paths.
+The training and testing datasets and checkpoints of our CL-DiffPhyCon on both tasks (1D Burgers control and 2D smoke control) can be downloaded in [link](https://drive.google.com/drive/folders/1moLdtqmvmAU8FoWt6ELWOTXT0tPuY-qJ).
+To run the following training and inference scripts locally, replace the path names in the following scripts with your local paths.
 <!-- Because the training dataset in the 2D experiment is over 100GB, it is not contained in this link. -->

 # Training: